Tool Agents: Empowering LLMs to Use Tools and Explore Environments

 - Loss with the tool result ($L^+$)

-- Only keep the call if $L^- - L^+ \ge \text{threshold}$, meaning the tool’s output significantly improved the model’s prediction.
-Finally, the model is fine-tuned on this high-quality “text + tool call” augmented data.
+- Only keep the call if $L^- - L^+ \ge \text{threshold}$, meaning the tool’s output significantly and genuinely improved the model’s prediction for the next tokens.
+Finally, the model is fine-tuned on this strictly filtered, high-quality augmented data, allowing it to autonomously master when and how to trigger tools.

-2.3 Tool Induction: When Tools are Unavailable
+2.3 Tool Induction: TroVE

 3. Environment Representation and Exploration